gpiozero/gpiozero/docs/source_values.rst

 .. literalinclude:: examples/pwmled_pot.py

-The way this works is that the device's :attr:`~ValuesMixin.values` property is used to feed values into the device.
+The way this works is that the input device's :attr:`~ValuesMixin.values` property is used to feed values into the output device.
 Prior to v1.5, the :attr:`~SourceMixin.source` had to be set directly to a device's :attr:`~ValuesMixin.values` property: